Swiss B2B Marketing-Report 2026

 Especially for emails, ads, and landing pages, the click-through rate is a good indicator of whether the message, the offer, and the timing align.

-Channel Allocation
+Channel Attribution

 The key question is: Which channels generate not just activity, but business-relevant results?